NickCH-K/CVRoller/README.md

 * Add LaTeX-out
 * Fix many, many LaTeX conversion oddities from pypandoc.
 * Suppress citeproc-py warnings for unsupported fields when reading in bibtex files
+* Allow version-specific options within a section
+* Allow comments that don't start on the first character of the line

 Features that are Completed but Need Testing
 ----------------------